-Investment in the Fund carries with it a degree of risk including, but not limited to, the risks described in the "Risk Warnings" section of the Prospectus.
-The use of derivatives by the Fund may increase its risk profile.
-For information in relation to the risks associated with the use of derivative instruments, please refer to the "Risk Warnings" and "Investment Restrictions" section in the Prospectus.
+Investment in the Fund carries with it a degree of risk including, but not limited to, the risks described in the "Investment Risks" section of the Prospectus.
 These investment risks are not purported to be exhaustive and potential investors should review the Prospectus and this Supplement carefully and consult with their professional advisers before making an application for Shares.
 There can be no assurance that the Fund will achieve its investment objective.